mapaction/rolling-data-scramble-dashboard-poc/README.md

 * use `poetry add` to add new dependencies (use `poetry add --dev` for development dependencies)
 * use `poetry update` to update all dependencies to latest allowed versions

-After changing dependencies, run `poetry export -f requirements.txt --output requirements.txt` to create a requirements file.
-This will be resolved when this project is released as a package.

 Ensure the `poetry.lock` file is included in the project repository.

 ### Code standards